seanwang-szcu-fin/seanwang-szcu-fin.github.io/_pages/about.md

   - /about.html
 ---

-Hi, this is Dr.Weicheng (Sean) Wang's personal academic page.
+Hi, this is Dr.Weicheng Wang's personal academic page.
 I'm teaching in Department of Economics,[School of Digital Economics and Management](https://sdem.szcu.edu.cn/)，[Suzhou City University](https://www.szcu.edu.cn/)

 If you are interested in my background and experiences, you are welcome to read through my [C.V.](..\assets\WeichengWang_CV_202409.pdf)